 In addition to this, we began the planting of 7 acres of trees and habitat cultivation.
 We also protected a family of sparrows.

-Read the project’s final report to find out more about its energy savings and environmental credentials.
+Download and read the project’s final report below.
+This will tell you more its energy savings and environmental credentials.

 Thanks to the support and input of our clients, the project provided employment and recreational opportunities to more than 150 young people and young adults.